-I can offer a safe, confidential space for you to talk about anything that is causing you concern, worry, anxiety or distress.
-I offer face to face of online/ telephone sessions.
+I can offer a safe, confidential space for you to talk about anything that is causing you concern, worry, anxiety, distress or just generally bothering you.
+I offer face to face, online or telephone sessions.
 I will not judge you, give you my opinion, advice or homework, but I will offer you empathy and the time to express how you are feeling.
 Together we can discover the right choices to lead you to a happier life.

 Pet Bereavement therapy-

 Being both a Registered Veterinary Nurse and Counsellor enables me to offer an understanding to bereaved pet owners that are struggling following the loss of their loyal companion.
 Owners can also be anxious about pets requiring general anaesthesia for surgery or with terminal illness and when is the right time to say goodbye.
 Sometimes other people in our lives might not understand why you feel the way you do about your pet and perhaps sharing your feelings with them is difficult.
 I can offer you a compassionate space to express your thoughts and feelings about your pet and how much you are affected by his/her passing away.